 - Have a running speed of 40km/h which means they can travel 20 km in a 30 minutes response time

 Initial Observable Span / Swathe of UAV sensors

-The observable span / or swathe is determined by the power of a sensor being a combination of:
+The power of the sensor determines the observable span / or swathe which is a combination of: